- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 - CON: Austrian culture can be challenging

-Although Austrians enjoy meeting foreigners, making friends with locals can be difficult as Austrians tend to be private about their personal lives.
+Although Austrians enjoy meeting foreigners, making friends with locals can be difficult as Austrians tend to be quite guarded and tend to keep their personal lives private.

 + PRO: Active expat community